basel-ay/Drowsiness-Detection/README.md

 * Convolutional layer; 64 nodes, kernel size 3
 * Fully connected layer; 128 nodes
 * The final layer is also a fully connected layer with 2 nodes.
 A Relu activation function is used in all the layers except the output layer in which we used Softmax.

-## Detection Approach

-* Step 1 – Take image as input from a camera.

-* Step 2 – Detect the face in the image and create a Region of Interest (ROI).

-* Step 3 – Detect the eyes from ROI and feed it to the classifier.

-* Step 4 – Classifier will categorize whether eyes are open or closed.

-* Step 5 – Calculate score to check whether the person is drowsy.